jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-02.md

 ---

-<h3 style="color: darkred;">Before Next Class: Digitize Your Frames</h3>
+<h3 style="color: darkred;">Digitize and Prepare Your Frames</h3>

-After completing your analogue interventions, you must **scan or photograph** each frame to prepare for reanimation in *Part 3*.
+After completing your analogue interventions, you must digitize your frames and prepare them as individual image files for use in Part 3 of the project.

+## Step 1 — Digitize Your Artwork (Scan or Photograph)

 ### If Scanning (recommended):
 - Use a **flatbed scanner** at 300 DPI